Is an electronic signature legal in Uruguay? What laws mainly regulate electronic signatures?

 Advanced electronic signatures use more robust authentication and security mechanisms and must meet the following requirements:

-• Be created in a manner that can be exclusively controlled by the signer;
+- Be created through a method that can be exclusively controlled by the signer;

-• Be linked to the electronic document in a manner that any subsequent changes can be detected;
+- Be linked to the electronic document in a way that any subsequent changes can be detected;

 **Signatures provided by eSignGlobal after integrating local trusted service providers can meet Uruguay's requirements for advanced electronic signatures**

-In Uruguay, in which scenarios can simple electronic signatures be used?
+In which scenarios can simple electronic signatures be used in Uruguay?

 Simple signatures can typically be used in the following scenarios, but are not limited to:

-In Uruguay, in which scenarios can advanced electronic signatures be used?
+In which scenarios can advanced electronic signatures be used in Uruguay?

 Advanced signatures can typically be used in the following scenarios, but are not limited to:

-• Any contract determining a debt exceeding 100 adjustable units (approximately USD 2,856);
+- Any contract that determines a debt of more than 100 adjustable units (approximately $2,856)

-In Uruguay, in which scenarios is a traditional signature required?
+In which scenarios is a traditional signature required in Uruguay?

-• Notarized acts as stipulated in the “Uruguay Civil Code” (including but not limited to contracts for the purchase or transfer of real estate, marriage contracts, inheritance contracts, and certain guarantee contracts: mortgage contracts, etc.).
+- Notarized acts as stipulated in the “Uruguay Civil Code” (including but not limited to contracts for the purchase or transfer of real estate, marriage contracts, inheritance contracts, certain guarantee contracts: mortgage contracts, etc.)

 **★ Disclaimer:**

 The content of this page is for reference only.
-It aims to provide background information on the electronic signature legal frameworks of various countries/regions.
+It aims to provide background information on the legal framework of electronic signatures in various countries/regions.
 Please note that the content of this page does not constitute legal advice and should not be used or relied upon as legal advice.
-For any legal issues related to the use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal is not responsible for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
-If there are other language versions of the electronic signature compliance explanation, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.
+For any legal issues related to the use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal is not responsible for any express, implied, or statutory representations or warranties, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy, regarding this page or the materials on it.
+If there are other language versions of the electronic signature compliance statement, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.